 The results of this study showed that the different parameters evaluated varied considerably depending on the varieties, fertilizers, and the study site.
-The input of the different doses of organic fertilizers induces a performance on the yield and its components at the level of all varieties.
-However, better performances were obtained with both local toothed and mono varieties compared to the improved variety in the study.
-Soil amendment with varying doses of organic fertilizers combined with varieties on cultivated or uncultivated soil thus promotes nutrient availability to plants and improves yields.
+The input of the different doses of organic fertilizers induces a performance on the yield and its components of all varieties.
+However, better performances were obtained with both "local toothed" and "mono" varieties compared to the improved variety in the study.
+Soil amendment with the different doses of cow dung (2 kg/m2, 2.5 kg/m2 and 3 kg/m2) and poultry dung (0.5 kg/m2, 0.75 kg/m2 and 1 kg/m2) combined with varieties on cultivated or uncultivated soil thus promotes nutrient availability to plants and improves yields.
 Thus, organic fertilizer is a significant fertilizer capable of improving soil fertility and giving useful performance to the plant.
 We note a higher yield on the unexploited part than the exploited part justified by the effect of fallow through the mineralization of dead organic matter and the action efficiency of the fertilizer types.
 In addition, the fallow area contains many more nutrients than the harvested area.
 In addition, analyses indicate that nutrients from poultry droppings are more readily available than those from cow dung and contribute more to a good yield.